NotePlan/plugins/jgclark.Reviews/README.md

 Use the '**Hashtags to review**' setting to control which notes are included in the review lists:
 - If this setting is empty, then it will include all notes for review that include a `@review(...)` string.
 - if it is set (e.g. `#project, #area, #goal`), then it will include just those notes which also have one or more of those tags.
 - You can specify folders to ignore using the 'Folders to Ignore' setting; I have this set to `Summaries, Reviews, Saved Searches`.
+Any sub-folders of these will also be ignored.
 (Note that the special Templates, Archive and Trash are always excluded.)
+- Particularly if you have a large collection of notes in NP, you can also specify a 'Folders to Include' setting (which includes any sub-folders).

 When you have [configured the plugin](#configuration), and added suitable metadata to notes, you're then ready to use some or all of the following commands: